stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 * The orbital camera controller.

-* The uniform buffer for the matrices.
+* The uniform buffer for the three matrices.

-* The rendering pipeline, descriptor sets and render sequence for the model.
+* The rendering pipeline and render sequence for the model.

+* The descriptor sets for the texture sampler.

-Next we create the terrain model:
+First we create the terrain grid:

 ```java
 @Bean